Dental Crown Durham NC

 The Dental Crown Process

-A dental crown is a multi-step process, beginning with a thorough examination of the affected tooth and dental impressions which will be used to create your custom crown.
-Dr. Blaylock will recommend the appropriate material for the crown, depending on the location and severity of tooth damage.
+A dental crown is a multi-step process, beginning with a thorough examination of the affected tooth and dental impressions, which will be used to create your custom crown.
+Depending on the location and severity of tooth damage, Dr. Blaylock will recommend the appropriate material for the crown.

 Initial visit: Dr. Blaylock will prepare the tooth by gently removing a small amount of the tooth structure to accommodate the crown.
-A temporary crown will be placed if necessary while your final restoration is being made.
+We will place a temporary crown if necessary while the lab makes your final restoration.

-Final restoration: Dr. Blaylock works closely with a local dental lab where your crown will be fabricated.
-Your new crown will be completed within 2-3 weeks and Dr. Blaylock will make any final adjustments for a secure fit when you return to his Durham dentist office for placement of your permanent restoration.
+Final restoration: Dr. Blaylock works closely with a local dental lab to fabricate your crown.
+Your new crown will be completed within 2-3 weeks, and when you return to his Durham dentist office for placement of your permanent restoration, Dr. Blaylock will make any final adjustments for a secure fit.

-The dental crown procedure is relatively easy and pain-free, but Dr. Blaylock and his staff will work with you to ensure you are comfortable during treatment for the best result.
+The dental crown procedure is relatively easy and pain-free, but Dr. Blaylock and his staff will work with you to ensure your comfort during treatment for the best result.

 Dental Crown Options